awesome548/LLMind/PROJECT-REPORT.md

   **Either integrate it into the loop (generate-in-axes, candidate reading as a consistency check, axes suggested from the designer's current focus) or demote it to a diagnostic.** Its current state is the clearest case of W1 (feature accretion).
+  *(Status 2026-06-13: substantially answered by integration — the strips became the Inspector dock inside the map view, every strip track became a steering rail (§2.13), and the cross-tab's "show as continuous scatter" now leads into the axes tab.
+The standalone Perspectives mode remains, and the K5 lens-bar end state — which would dissolve it — is still an open decision.)*

 - **The relevance lens.** Honest and cheap, but its designer task overlaps the related- projects highlight it generalizes, and the per-query "relative" normalization makes